braver/programmingfonts/blog.md

 # Telegrama

 Telegrama comes in a faux-pixel version (aka "Raw") and a smooth outline version (aka "Render").
+It has 227 glyphs, among which a slashed zero.

+sans, free

 By **YOFonts**
 *Requires permission*